Claudio-95/BlocklyBias/README.md

 ```shell
 python app.py
 ```
-The browser address will be displayed on the main terminal window.
+The browser address will be displayed on the main terminal window, you can click on it holding CTRL.

 ## Linux